chaojin101/chaojin101/_posts/2023-07-26-Resume-english.md

 - Know programming language, and have taken compilation principles, programming language design (C), object-oriented programming (C++), and Java programming courses during school.
 - Learned Python in the programming club in high school.
 The needs I usually encounter are small, and I can use Python to solve them, so I am relatively familiar with Python.
 - Know SQL language, MySQL database and PostgresSQL database.
-- Have a sense of testing and have written unit tests on larger projects to facilitate the development and refactoring of subsequent features.
+- Have awareness of testing and have written unit tests on larger projects to facilitate the development and refactoring of subsequent features.
 - Have learned HTML, CSS, and JavaScript following [MDN tutorials](https://developer.mozilla.org/en-US/docs/Learn), and I can implement simple web pages.
 - Followed the [official Vue tutorial](https://vuejs.org/guide/introduction.html) to learn the front-end development framework Vue, which increased the experience of front-end development and the management of front-end projects.
 - Have followed the [official Docker tutorial](https://docs.docker.com/get-started/) to learn Docker and understand the basic concepts of Docker.
-- Understand common Linux commands and can manage programs under Linux.
+- Understand common Linux commands and can manage programs on Linux.

 ## Misc

-- During my time at school, I was awarded the Learning Star Scholarship.
+- During my time at school, I was awarded the [Star of Learning Scholarship](https://static.179324.xyz/static/%E5%AD%A6%E4%B9%A0%E4%B9%8B%E6%98%9F-c0b92048-0884-4151-923f-18a4bda33783.jpg).

 ---